What is a Shamanic Healer?

 Shamanism is a very powerful spiritual form of healing and empowerment, and self (re)discovery, working at the level of the soul (or symbolic or energetic level), which bypasses a lot of our usual psychic resistance and allows for a real shift many individuals had stopped believing in.

 One of the reasons shamanism is currently surging in popularity is because it is very practical and experiential.
-Instead of just holy words or inspiring insights, it gives you with actual tools for accessing higher wisdom, healing in all aspects of your being, and concrete ways to return to wholeness.
+Instead of just holy words or inspiring insights, it provides you with actual tools for accessing higher wisdom, healing in all aspects of your being, and concrete ways to return to wholeness.

 Though shamanic healing works at the level of the soul, no belief is required on your part; no need to understand all of it.
 The only thing required is an open and willing attitude.

-Ashamanic session works both for:
+A shamanic session works both for:

 - Deep insightful understanding of the different dimensions of the situation, including physical but also emotional and symbolic dimensions that might not have been immediately clear or had remained unconscious and would have taken much more time to get unraveled through more traditional approaches.